 An interesting fact about the Warrumbungle National Park is that the name ‘Warrumbungle’ is derived from the Kamilaroi language and the word means ‘crooked mountains’.

-Directions for reaching Warrumbungle National Park using Google maps.
+View Warrumbungle National Park on Google maps

 The Blue Mountains

 About 60 kilometres from Sydney, the Blue Mountains offer a great opportunity to capture Milky Way.
 The Blue Mountains is the rugged mountain region, west of Sydney, and is known for its dramatic cliffs and scenery.
 Katoomba is the major town in the Blue Mountains.
 The Blue Mountains is one of the closer options from Sydney to spot Milky Way.

 Any part of the Blue Mountains at night is a great spot to view the Milky Way.
 However, the best place is to view the Milky Way from the heritage-registered Linden Observatory.

 Camping Sites in NSW

 One of the best things about Australia are the camping grounds across the country.
 Some of the camping sites are so remote that you can pitch your tents under the Milky Way.

 There are many places in NSW where you can camp under the Milky Way at these remote places.
 The camp sites in some of the camp grounds have zero light pollution and have awesome visibility of the Milky Way.